Mottl/Awesome-Rust-MachineLearning/README.md

 `evcxr` can be handled as Jupyter Kernel or REPL.
 It is helpful for learning and validation.

 - [google/evcxr](https://github.com/google/evcxr) - An evaluation context for Rust.
-- [emakryo/rustdef](https://github.com/emakryo/rustdef) - Jupyter extension for rust.
+- [emakryo/rustdef](https://github.com/emakryo/rustdef) - Jupyter extension for Rust.
 - [murarth/rusti](https://github.com/murarth/rusti) - REPL for the Rust programming language